Key Highlights

 - Plan your visit: Make the most of your trip with information on seasonal opening times, ticketing, National Trust benefits, and nearby accommodation.

-Exploring the 10 Magnificent Castles in the Lake District in 2024
+Exploring the 10 Magnificent Castles in the Lake District

 There are many historic castles in the Lake District to explore that are perfect for a short break in the picturesque region The Swan calls home.
 They sit among stunning landscapes, from the beautiful shores of Lake Windermere to the hidden spots in ancient woodland.
 These castles show you a part of England’s rich history and whether you want a fun family outing, a romantic walk in the gardens, or a trip back in time, the castles in the Lake District promise you a great experience.
 Each castle, whether it’s a strong fortress or a historic ruin, shares a story of past times, battles, and people.
 Many of these impressive buildings are well-kept by the National Trust and they provide a fun day out for historians and adventure seekers.